VanitaDeshmukh/Generative_AI/Data science_Question_Answer_system/README.md

 - **Personalized Assistance**: The application adapts to users' preferences and learning styles, providing personalized assistance for effective preparation.
 - **Accessibility**: Available anytime, anywhere, the GenAI App ensures that users have access to valuable interview preparation resources whenever they need them.

-## About the Creator
-The GenAI App was created by Deepraj Vadhwane, a passionate Data Scientist dedicated to Explore new things

 ## Conclusion
 The GenAI App revolutionizes the way aspiring Data Scientists prepare for interviews.
 By combining the power of OpenAI with user-friendly design, it offers an innovative solution to the challenges faced by interviewees.